Pokémon Go arrives for Apple Watch - and now playing counts as a workout

 Pokémon Go for Apple Watch will give wearers notifications about nearby critters, as well as when eggs hatch and medals are awarded.

-Poké Trainers will also be notified when Pokéstops are nearby can collect items without pulling out the smartphone version of the app.
+Poké Trainers will also be notified when Pokéstops are nearby and can collect items without pulling out the smartphone version of the app.

 Related: Apple Watch Series 2 review